Akimberling/VirtualClassroomDashboard/README.md

 ## Problem Statement
 The covid19 pandemic has shown how switching to online is not all that easy at any educational level.
 It is both a hardship on the educators and the students.
 Many educators especially at lower levels have issues with using multiple platforms for providing their students with lessons, materials, and communication.
 Why can’t all of this be all one platform?
 By creating a uniform platform where educators can video chat, communicate, provide materials, and submissions, this should bridge the gap of issues and hardships on those out there who need a all in one easy to use learning/teaching platform.

+## Development Environment
+The Full Stack Application is going to be a C# ASP.Net internet application that will be hosted using a web server.
+It will be cross-browser compatible and responsive for all device types.
+This application will work on any operating system because it is a web-based application.
+The main languages used for the software development will be HTML5, CSS3, JavaScript, embedded SQL statements, and C#.
+It will also be using a MySQL relational database using constraints and keys.
+The tools used to develop this application will be Visual Studio 2019, XAMPP, Localhost, PhpMyAdmin, and a web server hosted in a cloud provider such as Bluehost or Azure.

 ## Deliverables
 The final product of this project will be a full stack application that provides a multi-tier platform for users such as: educators, admins, and students.
 Along with the application a Final Report with a full explanation of development and software, 3 User Manuals that include: 1 for educators, 1 for admin, and 1 for students, the source code for the project, and Demonstration will be provided.